geudde/attic-chest/pages/13.reference/01.porden/docs.md

 By some believed portending wars and woe,

-And plagues and tempests to the world below ;
+And plagues and tempests to the world below;

 But nobler minds in sager wonder gaze,